freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Add to Favorites` checkbox has been removed from :menuselection:`Settings --> Preferences`.

-* Log files are now generated for each VM.
-The files are in :file:`/var/log/vm/`.
+* Log files are now generated for each VM and stored in :file:`/var/log/vm/`.
 The name of the log file is the name of the VM created.